List of World Heritage Sites in Sri Lanka

-The United Nations Educational, Scientific and Cultural Organization (UNESCO) designates World Heritage Sites of outstanding universal value to cultural or natural heritage which have been nominated by countries which are signatories to the UNESCO World Heritage Convention, established in 1972.
-Cultural heritage consists of monuments (such as architectural works, monumental sculptures, or inscriptions), groups of buildings, and sites (including archaeological sites).
-Natural heritage consists of natural features (physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation, or natural beauty.
+The United Nations Educational, Scientific and Cultural Organization (UNESCO) designates World Heritage Sites of outstanding universal value that have been nominated by countries which are parties to the World Heritage Convention, established in 1972.
+Cultural heritage consists of monuments, such as architectural works, monumental sculptures and inscriptions; groups of buildings; and sites, including archaeological sites.
+Natural heritage is defined as natural features consisting of physical and biological formations; geological and physiographical formations, including habitats of threatened species of animals and plants; and natural sites of importance from the point of view of science, conservation or natural beauty.
 Sri Lanka ratified the convention on 6 June 1980.

+UNESCO's international heritage programmes include four major categories through which different forms of heritage are recognised and safeguarded: